inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/trace-exporters.md

 The OpenTelemetry Protocol (OTLP) exporters export the Traces in OTLP to the desired endpoint at a specified interval.
 By default, the OTLP exporters are enabled but the URL endpoint needed for the exporter to actually start is set to `null`.

-The following properties are nested properties below the `inspectit.exporters.traces.otlp` property:
+The following properties are nested properties below the `inspectit.exporters.tracing.otlp` property:

 | Property    | Default    | Description                                                                                                                                                                     |
 | ----------- |------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|